-Today’s UX designers are facing a problem.
-More and more of them are finding that employers expect them to have not only UX expertise but also UI design skills.“66% of UX designer job postings request UI skills.”
+Today’s UX designers are facing an interesting problem.
+We’re finding that employers expect us to have not only UX expertise but also a solid understanding of UI design skills as well.“66% of UX designer job postings request UI skills.”

 Take one look at any of the recent UX designer job ads being posted in popular job sites such as LinkedIn, Monster, and Indeed.
 In a recent study, we found that 66% of those ads request UI skills.

 And these aren’t just at small companies, either.
-Even many big-name institutions are starting to favor designers with both UX and UI under their belts.
-In fact, 20% of UX designer job ads put the “UI designer” part right in the title, specifically searching for that coveted “UI/UX designer” combo.
+Even many big-name companies are starting to favor designers with both UX and UI training and experience under their belts.
+In fact, nearly 20% of listings for UX designer jobs have “UI designer” right in the title.
+Employers are specifically searching for that coveted “UI/UX designer” combo.

 While the reasons for this rise in demand run many and varied, there’s one thing for sure: having a workable knowledge of both these design specializations gives designers an undeniable edge when it comes to landing a job.